USING IRONSECUREDOC

 DATABASE_URL=postgres://user:password@db:1234/mydev

-We can manage multiple files, with environment variables outside the configuration files through the help of an env files.
+We can manage multiple files, with environment variables outside the configuration files through the help of env files.

 What is IronSecureDoc?